Crni789/milestone-project-1/README.md

 - For formating the code I used [webformatter.com](https://webformatter.com/html).
 - For the validation of the CSS code I used [w3.org](https://www.w3.org/).

+- For the "home" page I checked across all platforms that text has been correct format and that all the images are not streched.
+- In the "gallery" page all the images have been tested across all the platforms for correct positioning and streching.
+- Contact form in "contact" page has been tested and is showing invalid inputs when necessary.

 ### Media
 - All the photos used in this site were obtained from the [Pexel](https://www.pexels.com/).